M3 Internal vs. External Events

 Reflect and write down your experience.
 This journaling of your experience makes all the exercises more impactful.
 You can print out the worksheet below.

-Spend about 10 minutes in total on PART B).
+Try to spend about 10 minutes in total on this exercise.

 Next, try to bring your attention to any emotion that you are feeling.
 What is the underlying mood that you have today?
 Are you experiencing any strong emotions?
 Whether you feel content, calm, happy, or a little sad or anxious, just observe this internal event and accept whatever may occur in you.
 Maybe you will detect a physical aspect to your emotion.
 If you feel anxiety, you may have a nervous stomach or sweaty palms.
 If you feel sad, maybe you will notice that your body feels tired.